daimo-eth/daimo/packages/daimo-expo-enclave/README.md

 | **None**                                  	| 1           	| 2       	| 4                            	|
 | **BIOMETRIC_STRONG or DEVICE_CREDENTIAL** 	| N/A         	| 3       	| 5                            	|

 The numbers indicate the security level of each one (the higher the more secure).
 Note that the iOS version of the expo-enclave module is either 1 or 5, no in-betweens.
 Thus, for iOS, communicating these is simple.
-For Android, ideally, we should communicate both the axis of security to the user independently, which for this module translates to exposing two functions that expose each one (`getHardwareSecurityLevel` and `getBiometricSecurityLevel`).
+For Android, ideally, we should communicate both the axis of security to the user independently, which for this module translates to exposing two functions that expose each one (`getHardwareSecurityLevel`).
+Note that we do not support no authentication (and enforce the user to set at least a device PIN) so the second axis is always authenticating biometrics or device passwords of some kind.

 # API documentation